junxit/us-congress-bills-116/bill.md

 Not later than 120 days after the date of the enactment of this Act, the Secretary, acting through the Chief Human Capitol Officer of the Department, shall make available to historically Black colleges and universities and minority-serving institutions a current list of internship, fellowship, scholarship, and recruitment opportunities within the Department for students and recent graduates of such colleges, universities, and institutions.

 ## § 5.
-Opportunities for 8(a) program partnerships
+Acquisition partnerships

-- **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, the Administrator of the Small Business Administration shall publish eligibility criteria on how historically Black colleges and universities and minority-serving institutions may qualify to participate in Federal acquisitions authorized pursuant to section 8(a) of the Small Business Act (15 U.S.C.
-637(a); Public Law 85–536).
+Not later than 120 days after the date of the enactment of this Act, the Secretary, acting through the Chief Procurement Officer of the Department, shall—

+- **(1)** identify how to increase the participation of historically Black colleges and universities and minority-serving institutions in Department acquisitions, including identifying existing opportunities for historically Black colleges and universities and minority-serving institutions to participate in the contracting program of the Small Business Administration for minorities; and
-- **(b)** *Department actions* Upon publication of eligibility criteria in accordance with subsection (a), the Secretary shall disseminate information to historically Black colleges and universities and minority-serving institutions regarding—
-  - **(1)** how to establish such eligibility; and
+- **(2)** disseminate to such colleges, universities, and institutions—
+  - **(A)** information identified in accordance with paragraph (1); and
-  - **(2)** current and future opportunities to participate in Federal acquisitions authorized pursuant to section 8(a) of the Small Business Act.
+  - **(B)** current and future opportunities to participate in Department acquisitions.

 ## § 6.
 Annual report